Eulanda/EulandaConnect/docs/functions/Import-TieredPrices.md

 ```

 ## DESCRIPTION
-The Import-TieredPrice function uses an ADO connection to connect to the EULANDA database.
+The **Import-TieredPrices** function uses an ADO connection to connect to the EULANDA database.
 It imports tiered prices from a specified CSV or Excel file and updates the database's tiered price table.

-If Excel files should be applied, the XSLX format must be used.
+If Excel files should be applied, the `XSLX` format must be used.
 Also, the ImportExcel PowerShell module must be installed.
-This can be done at the PowerShell prompt with 'Install-Module ImportExcel'.
+This can be done at the PowerShell prompt with `Install-Module ImportExcel`.
 No installed Office is required to import Excel files.

-For CSV files, however, field separation with semicolons is expected.
+For `CSV` files, however, field separation with semicolons is expected.
 The price and quantity fields are expected as from the country setting of the PC.
 So in Germany for example the comma to separate the cents.

 The file to be imported must contain a column with the article number and at least one price field.
 The column names are freely selectable, as already mentioned.
-If no corresponding quantity is specified, 1 is used as default value.
-This means that the price is used from quantity 1.
+If no corresponding quantity is specified, `1` is used as default value.
+This means that the price is used from quantity `1`.

-The parameters 'Price1Name' to 'Price5Name' are the field names from the file to be imported.
+The parameters `Price1Name` to `Price5Name` are the field names from the file to be imported.
 The number in the parameter is used to specify the scale in the price list.

-'Price1Name' contains the field name for the first scale and so on.
-It is not mandatory to start with the first price, in this way every scale from 1 to 5 can be addressed in the ERP system.
+`-price1Name` contains the field name for the first scale and so on.
+It is not mandatory to start with the first price, in this way every scale from `1` to `5` can be addressed in the ERP system.

 EULANDA supports any number of price lists.
-By specification of the PriceListName the price list to be used is selected.
+By specification of the `-priceList` the price list to be used is selected.

 As a further parameter the file path to the UDL file is needed.